megvii-research/Sparsebit/examples/DeiT_ptq/README.md

-# DEiT example
+# DeiT example

 ## preparation

-The `DEiT` pretrained model is the checkpoint from https://github.com/facebookresearch/deit .
+The `DeiT` pretrained model is the checkpoint from https://github.com/facebookresearch/deit .
 The example will automatically download the checkpoint using `torch.hub.load`.

 The datasets used in example are calibration dataset and validation dataset.